indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * :py:class:`starlark_tugger.WiXInstaller` has gained the
   :py:attr:`starlark_tugger.WiXInstaller.arch` attribute to retrieve and modify the architecture of the WiX installer being built.
+* The constructors for :py:class:`starlark_tugger.WiXInstaller` and
-* :py:class:`starlark_tugger.WiXInstaller`'s constructor now accepts an ``arch`` argument to control the default WiX architecture of the installer.
+  :py:class:`starlark_tugger.WiXMSIBuilder` now accepts an ``arch`` argument to control the default WiX architecture of the installer.
+* :py:class:`starlark_tugger.WiXMSIBuilder` has gained the
+  :py:attr:`starlark_tugger.WiXMSIBuilder.arch` attribute to define the architecture of the WiX installer being built.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^